aredn/documentation/arednGettingStarted/node_status.rst

 The right column displays additional details about your node (listed from top to bottom).

 Radio section
   Your device manufacturer and model are displayed at the top of the column.
-Additional information is displayed only if a radio is configured as a ``Mesh`` radio.
-You will see the channel number and frequency range, followed by the channel width (in :abbr:`MHz (Megahertz)`).
+If a radio is configured as a ``Mesh`` radio, you will see the channel number and frequency range, followed by the channel width (in :abbr:`MHz (Megahertz)`).
 Next is the transmit power (in :abbr:`dBm (decibels in millivolts)`), the maximum distance (in miles or kilometers), and the minimum :abbr:`snr (signal to noise ratio)` (in :abbr:`dB (decibels)`) for communication with other :abbr:`RF (radio frequency)` nodes.

+  If a radio is configured as a ``LAN Hotspot``, you will see the channel number and the SSID that wifi clients can use to connect to your node's hotspot.
+If a radio is configured as a ``WAN Client``, you will see the SSID of the wifi AP to which your node connected.
 Your node's antenna information is listed next, including the type of antenna, the azimuth, height above ground level, and tilt angle / elevation (if directional).

 Mesh section
   Next there are summary statistics showing how many nodes are currently visible on the network, as well as the total number of devices on the mesh.